 Plastic or paper cups are helpful, because glassware can easily break in a crowded, outdoor setting.
-Consider a compostable or recyclable material to help save the environment.
+But if you have sturdy glassware, use it.
+Ask guests to drop dirties off at the station mentioned above.
+If you go with disposable, consider a compostable or recyclable material to help save the environment.
 Keep party costs in line by providing marking pens so that guests can label their cups and reuse them throughout the event.

 Lay out the buffet table like a caterer.
 Put the plates and flatware at the beginning, immediately followed by the least expensive, filling foods first.
 This area is your star – appetizers are inexpensive to make and filling.
 Continue with the starchy sides (potato, beans and rice), and then the vegetables and salads.
 Be sure to put the breads and rolls just before the meat, chicken or other expensive protein foods.
 Put the desserts last, unless you want to place them on a separate table or hold them back to put out later.

 Skip the sodas and make pitchers of popular beverages.
 Instead of soft drinks, make a big batch of inexpensive iced tea, lemonade or even Kool-Aid.
 Try out some new versions of the traditional, like this Hibiscus Arnold Palmer or a non-alcoholic Sangria.
 Be sure to include a pitcher of ice water (no plastic bottles – just cool, clear water).
 If you are serving alcohol, try a pitcher of Margaritas, Mai Tais or fruity sangria.